Scholarships Available

 - Participates in community and/or school activities

-Two, non-renewable scholarships to one student from Grant High School and one student from Newaygo High School.
+To be awarded to one student from Grant High School and one student from Newaygo High School

 - Scholar-athlete who demonstrates academic and athletic achievement

-One, non-renewable award to a graduating high school senior from a Newaygo County high school who is accepted at Hope College or University of Michigan.
+To be awarded to a graduating high school senior from a Newaygo County high school who is accepted at Hope College or Hillsdale College

 - Financial need